Rodrigopacini/project-catalyst/README.md

 - Performed second-layer quality control over peer reviews
 - Verified consistency, clarity, and fairness of reviewer assessments
 - Helped surface high-quality reviews and flagged biased or unconstructive ones
-- Public records of reviewed moderation logs are available below as evidence of this role:
+- Public moderation records are available below as evidence of this role:
 <details>
 <summary>🧾 Quality Assurance logs for Community Assessment stages (click to expand)</summary>